nsisongltd/options-pricing-visualizer/README.md

 I think this issue is because I was trying to import the webassembly file directly from the `/public` directory o, and vite does not even allow it. omooor. i will just move the wasm files to the src directory and update the imports again.

 `cd frontend && mkdir -p src/wasm`

+Wo!
+I Created a new directory src/wasm-pkg and moved the WebAssembly files there.
+Then, Updated the Vite configuration to use the new wasm location jeje and excluded all .wasm files from optimization jare